 An Act Relative to the Lawful Sale of Handguns

-Currently in Massachusetts we have two separate schemes that control the manufacture and sale of handguns in Massachusetts.
+Why it is important: Massachusetts currently has two separate schemes that control the manufacture and sale of handguns in Massachusetts.

-The first is the Attorney General?s regulations 940 CMR 16.00 that was originally initiated by Scott Harshbarger in an attempt to ban handguns without the consent of the legislature.
+The first is the Attorney General’s regulation 940 CMR 16.00 that was originally initiated by Scott Harshbarger in an attempt to ban handguns without the consent of the legislature.

 The second scheme was passed into law with the 1998 Gun Control Act.
 The law is currently laid out in Section 123 of Chapter 140.
 This section provides testing and performance standards, how they were drafted no one seems to know.
 However, with these standards a manufacturer can submit their product for independent testing.
 Should the product meet the requirements they are then added to a roster of approved firearms.